 Hurricane Lee is rapidly intensifying, and it's forecast to be a Category 5 storm

 Hurricane Lee is exceeding expectations as it becomes the fearsome storm it was predicted to be, undergoing "rapid intensification" as it moves across the Atlantic Ocean, forecasters said on Thursday.
-The hurricane's maximum winds are now predicted to top 160 mph by this weekend.
+The hurricane's maximum winds are now predicted to hit 165 mph by Friday.

-Lee currently has maximum sustained winds of 105 mph and is over open water, following a west-northwest path that will likely see its center pass north of the Leeward Islands and Puerto Rico, the National Hurricane Center said in its latest advisory.
+Lee currently has maximum sustained winds of 130 mph — making it a Category 4 storm — and is over open water, following a west-northwest path that will likely see its center pass north of the Leeward Islands and Puerto Rico, the National Hurricane Center said in its latest advisory.

-Lee is expected to become a major hurricane on Thursday — a designation for Category 3 storms and above.
-That means its sustained winds would roar at 111 mph on the same day that it developed a well-defined eye.
+Lee roared to major hurricane status on Thursday, with its maximum sustained winds increasing from 105 mph at 11 a.m.
+ET to 130 mph at 5 p.m. — all on the same day that it developed a well-defined eye.

 Lee is forecast to intensify at 'remarkable rates'